Mature woman sitting calmly in a softly lit bedroom

 Common symptoms of vaginal atrophy

-Vaginal atrophy is more than dryness — it's a tissue change that affects multiple aspects of intimate and urinary health.
-Recognizing the cluster of symptoms is the first step toward addressing it.
+Atrophy is more than dryness.
+It's a tissue change that touches intimate comfort, daily life, and bladder function.
+Recognizing the cluster of symptoms is the first step.

 • Persistent vaginal dryness